Aer Lingus staff reject €300 voucher and 1% pay rise

 Revenue finds 58,000 black economy workers

-The Sunday Business Post reports that a revenue crackdown as resulted in the discovery of more than 58,000 workers in the State’s black economy, which has brought in about €100 million to the exchequer.
+The Sunday Business Post reports that a Revenue crackdown has resulted in the discovery of more than 58,000 workers in the State’s black economy, which has brought in about €100 million to the exchequer.